-When you open a business bank account, you can pay company bills, purchase assets and inventory, and save for emergency expenses through one convenient financial hub.
+A business bank account allows you to pay company bills, purchase assets and inventory, and save for emergency expenses through one convenient financial hub.

-5 Reasons to set up separate bank accounts for different legal entities
+Reasons to set up separate bank accounts for different Businesses

 No matter the size or type of business, a dedicated bank account makes it easier for business owners to track their day-to-day financial transactions.
 However, as your small business grows or your business structure evolves, you may need more than one account.